10 Celebrities Who Support Native American Rights

 1. Leonardo DiCaprio

-Recently, Leonardo DiCaprio made a short but strong statement during his acceptance speech for best actor at the Golden Globes: “I want to share this award with all the First Nations people represented in this film and all the indigenous communities around the world.”
+Leonardo DiCaprio made a short but strong statement during his acceptance speech for best actor at the Golden Globes: “I want to share this award with all the First Nations people represented in this film and all the indigenous communities around the world.”

 2. Channing Tatum

 The hunky star of Magic Mike is another of the celebrities who support Native American rights.
-That could be because he has Native American blood running through his veins himself, and his solidarity towards indigenous cultures have brought him all the way to the Ecuadorian Amazon to meet the Sà¡para people.
-His visit to the rainforest was to learn more about the culture of the indigenous people and the struggles that they are facing from the 11th oil round exploitation and the loss of their culture.
+That could be because he has Native American blood running through his veins himself.
+In fact, his solidarity towards indigenous cultures has brought him all the way to the Ecuadorian Amazon to meet the Sapara people.

-Former Director of Fundacion Pachamama, Belen Paez, and Sà¡para leader, Manari Ushinga, guided Channing on his Journey through the Amazon.
-Tatum also learned more about a new eco-lodge project, called Naku, that the Sà¡para people are planning as a source of income and alternative to money from the oil industry.
+Former Director of Fundacion Pachamama, Belen Paez, and Sapara leader, Manari Ushinga, guided Channing on his journey through the Amazon.
+Tatum also learned more about a new eco-lodge project, called Naku, that the Sapara people are planning as a source of income and alternative to money from the oil industry.

 3. Leonard Cohen